SiteRelEnby/anduril2/README.md

 #define CHANNEL_SWITCH_ONLY_CLICK_EVENT EV_3clicks //always switches instantly between channels

 #define CHANNEL_CYCLE_HOLD_EVENT EV_click7_hold //switches instantly between channels, and continues to cycle channels if held longer.
-This is somewhat a placeholder for future support for more than 2 channels.
+This is somewhat a placeholder for future support for more than 2 channels as TK has indicated that the future plan is to have 3C cycle channels and 3H select channel mixing algo.

 #define MOMENTARY_OPPOSITE_CHANNEL_HOLD_EVENT_RELEASE EV_click4_hold_release
 #define MOMENTARY_OPPOSITE_CHANNEL_HOLD_EVENT EV_click4_hold